JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 <p>
 <b> Within Azure Virtual Machines, we need to make sure both the Domain Controller and Client are on the same Virtual Network:</b>

-- Click on either Domain Controller DC-1 or the Client
+- Click on either Domain Controller DC-1 or the Client.
-- Check under Virtual network/subnet and make note of the Virtual Network to make sure both are the same
+- Check under Virtual network/subnet and make note of the Virtual Network to make sure both are the same.

 <p>